pawnhearts/django_vue_generator/README.rst

 - work with other generic views, not just viewsets
 - error descriptions
 - css
-- load choices from related fields from api
+- load choices from related fields from api(options)
+- better demo